-Kate Bird is a parishioner of Holy Name of Jesus and parent of three current and one future St. Laurentius student.
+Kate Bird is a parishioner of Holy Name of Jesus and parent of four current and one future St. Laurentius student.
 A product of Catholic education herself, she feels blessed that her children can attend a Catholic school that is also a neighborhood school.
 She joined the Board to participate in the community’s efforts to help St. Laurentius thrive.
 Professionally, Kate has worked in the field of Human Resources, specializing in Benefits Administration in non-profit organizations for over fifteen years.

 Dan Bosak is a lifelong resident of Fishtown and a lifelong member of Holy Name Parish.
 He is a retired Teamster.
 During his time as a Teamster, he served as recording secretary/business agent and vice president/business agent for Local 107.
 He is currently vice president of the Ancient Order of Hibernians in North Wildwood, NJ and Chairman Emeritus of the 82nd Airborne Philadelphia Chapter.
 Dan has been married to his wife Nancy for almost fifty years.
 He is committed to keeping St. Laurentius School and Catholic education in Fishtown.